gregv12/fluxtion-server/docs/plugin/writing-an-event-source-plugin.md

 # Guide: Writing an Event Source Plugin for Mongoose server

-This guide explains how to implement a custom event source (input connector) that publishes events into Fluxtion Server’s event flow.
+This guide explains how to implement a custom event source (input connector) that publishes events into Mongoose Server’s event flow.
 You will learn how to:

 - Choose the right base class for your source